-- 1. a bit map of blocks and fragments indicates which blocks and fragments are free - 2. a list of inodes within the cylinder group (why?) - 3. duplicate copy of the superblock (stored on a different platter for each cylinder group. why?)
+- 1. a bit map of blocks and fragments indicates which blocks and fragments are free - 2. a list of inodes within the cylinder group (why?)-spread out inodes. - 3. duplicate copy of the superblock (stored on a different platter for each cylinder group. why?)